 Any backpacker that has passed through or lived in Queenstown will have drunk more than their body weight in alcohol on a regular basis in that town.

 Adrenaline through the day, drinking and partying through the night in a magical and picturesque town with the most amazing atmosphere – Is how I spent most of my 8 months there.
 Even though it’s a small town and due to new faces coming and going every day no day or night was the same.

 I’m sure you can see why I’m missing this bubble I used to live in but there is one other thing.
 It would be scandalous for me not to even mention it.

-Before I even stepped in Queenstown, even thought about going to New Zealand I was told about this from traveler friends of mine.
+Before I even stepped into the bubble of Queenstown or even thought about going to New Zealand I was told about this from traveler friends of mine.
 It actually has It’s place in lonely planets top ten things to do in Queenstown.
-Not a single soul that has visited Queenstown has left without trying it.
+Not a single soul that has visited Queenstown has left without trying it or taking a picture of it.
 Put it this way I have witnessed tourists lining the streets just to take a picture, just so they can go home and say they were there, they tried it, they experienced it.